tamminhdao/httpServer/README.md

 ```
 swift package generate-xcodeproj
 ```
-*Generate an xcode project is not required to run the code or the tests
+*Generate an xcode project is not required to run the code or the tests.
+This is only for the purpose of examining the codebase with XCode.

 ### Run the code